gplepage/vegas/doc/html/_sources/background.txt

 use the same number of integrand evaluations in each hypercube.
-In the new version, |vegas| adjusts the number of evaluations used in a hypercube in proportion to the standard deviation of the integral estimate from that hypercube.
+In the new version, |vegas| adjusts the number of evaluations used in a hypercube in proportion to the standard deviation of the integrand estimates (in |y| space) from that hypercube.
 It uses information about the hypercube's standard deviation in one iteration to set the number of evaluations for that hypercube in the next iteration.
-In this way it concentrates integrand evaluations where the statistical errors are largest.
+In this way it concentrates integrand evaluations where the potential statistical errors are largest.

 In the two-Gaussian example above, for example, the new |vegas| shifts integration evaluations away from the phantom peaks, into the regions occupied by the real peaks since this is where all the error comes from.
-This improves |vegas|'s ability to estimate the contributions from the peaks and
+This improves |vegas|’s ability to estimate the contributions from the peaks and
 reduces statistical errors,
 provided ``neval`` is large enough to permit a large number  (more